 Well, now it was my group’s turn to jump in and swim with the whale sharks.
 I got to the side of the boat and tried to get myself to do it, but unfortunately, I couldn’t stop crying enough and told my mother to just go without me.
 (I wouldn’t have been able to see clearly through my goggles anyways with all those tears 😥 .)
 So, I was sitting there on the boat, this 36-year-old crying because she was afraid of the water.
 I was embarrassed with myself.
 I wanted to jump in and be brave.
 My mom came up and the first group went again.
 Listening to everyone’s stories I knew I had to shake it off.
 I mean, there were little kids in there for crying out loud!

 We got back around to my group’s turn and this time I was put together enough to do it.
 I was going in without my flippers on (they add to a claustrophobic feeling) and told my mom and the guide that they both had to hold my hands the whole time.
 Yes, I’m a grown woman who needed her mom!
 I took a deep breath, held on to my snorkel and goggles, and slipped right on into the water to swim with the whale sharks.

 I did it!

-They both held my hands as we swam closer and closer to them.
+They both held my hands as we swam closer and closer to the whale sharks.
 They.
 Were.
 Amazing!
-I mean, it’s hard to put it into words how amazing I thought they were, and how life-changing the experience was.
+I mean, it’s hard to put into words how amazing I thought they were, and how life-changing the experience was.
 We swam around and they were everywhere, and they were HUGE!
-The pictures and videos, while amazing, just can’t capture that sensation you felt when they swam passed you.
+The pictures and videos, while amazing, just can’t capture that sensation you felt when they swam past you.